kirin-zhou/SecKill_GraduationProject/README.md

 # SecKill_GraduationProject

-[Graduation Project] Research and Implementation of a High-Concurrency Time-Limited Flash Sale System
+Research and Implementation of a High-Concurrency Time-Limited Flash Sale System